-- Online Update: Delivers regular security patches to the OS and installed products. - Upgrade: Delivers more significant upgrades to the OS and installed products.
+Online Update: Delivers security updates to the OS and installed products.
+This should be used regularly to keep your system up to date.

+Upgrade: Delivers more significant upgrades to the installed products.
+Product upgrades require a new activation key and should only be done after proper planning.